beviu/m2-internship/report.typ

 `MAP_POPULATE` and with memory overcommitment enabled (the default).], the kernel creates a new _virtual memory area_ (VMA) but does not allocate physical memory or modify the page table yet.
-Later, when the program accesses that memory for the first time, the MMU sees that the PTE is missing, a page fault is generated, and Linux takes over.
+Later, when the program accesses that memory for the first time, the MMU sees that the PTE is absent, a page fault is generated, and Linux takes over.
 Linux allocates a physical page, writes its number into the PTE and resumes the execution of the program.
 In a similar manner, paging is used to implement _swapping_ where a secondary storage (such